Trustable Compliance Report#

 TA-METHODOLOGIES

-Manual methodologies applied for JSON-Library by contributors, and their results, are managed according to specified objectives.
+Manual methodologies applied for nlohmann/json library by contributors, and their results, are managed according to specified objectives.

 0.00